danielabar/spa-tuts/README.md

 `shim` is used to make non-AMD libraries (eg: underscore and backbone) compatible with RequireJS.

 To start the app, call `require(...)` method.

+## Backbone Views

+[Backbone views](http://backbonejs.org/#View) are responsible for what the user sees, and for managing interactions from the user.
+Usually a view is backed by a [model](http://backbonejs.org/#Model).

+Every view gets assigned to it, by default, and html div element.

+Each view also gets its own $ jQuery function that is scoped to only elements within the view, making it more efficient than searching the entire html document.

+Every view has an `initialize()` method that should contain things that are only needed once when view is first instantiated.

+Every view also has a `render()` method that should be repeatable.
+It updates the view to represent the latest data.

+Every view has a `remove()` method which not only removes the view element from the DOM, but also unbinds any event listeners.

+`delegateEvents()` method hooks up any custom events you want the view to listen for.